Thinking about planning a trip to Capitol Reef in March? Spring is one of our favorite times of year to visit.

 The Gifford House opens on March 14, Pi Day!
 You can find unique handmade items and locally baked fruit pies and homemade ice cream!

 Another one of the favorite activities at Capitol Reef is picking fruit from the orchard, but this activity isn’t available in March.
-Here’s a harvesting schedule if you want to arrange your vacation around those dates.
+Here’s the Capitol Reef orchards harvesting schedule if you want to arrange your vacation around those dates.

 The Capitol Reef scenic drive is a must-do activity to see and photograph the cliffs, canyons, domes and bridges!